Importance of spiritual support at end-of-life

-Why is spiritual support important at End-of-Life?
+Why is spiritual support important at end-of-life?

 Spiritual support is important at end-of-life for many reasons.
 Being diagnosed with a terminal illness often causes loved ones to think about death, loss and grief, in ways that haven’t had to before.

-Spiritual support helps loved ones approaching the end of life and those close to them including their relatives and friends, too:
+This type of support helps loved ones approaching the end of life and those close to them including their relatives and friends, too:

 • explore how they might understand, make sense of or find meaning in what is happening to them